aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/Step2.en.md

 You should see two directories in the AWS Cloud9 file explorer:

 - **application**: The _application_ directory contains example code for reading and writing data in your table.
-This code is similar tocode you would have in your real gaming application.
+This code is similar to code you would have in your real gaming application.

 - **scripts**: The _scripts_ directory contains administrator-level scripts, such as for creating a table, adding a secondary index, or deleting a table.